Everything PR News

 Share

-This guide introduces the framework, the operating constraints, and the disciplines that produce durable cannabis brand authority in this environment.
+The communications landscape that results is bifurcated, fast-moving, and structurally different from anything the category has navigated before.
+This guide introduces the framework, the operating constraints, and the disciplines that produce durable cannabis brand authority in the post-April 23 environment.

 A Note on Compliance and Legal Accuracy

 Cannabis marketing operates under federal, state, and platform rules that vary by jurisdiction and by product category.
-Federal policy continues to evolve.
+Federal policy continues to evolve through DEA rulemaking, FDA enforcement, and state-level implementation.
 Programs in this space should be reviewed by counsel familiar with current FDA, FTC, DEA, state cannabis regulator, and platform policy before activation.
 Nothing in this guide constitutes legal advice.
-Compliance failures in cannabis marketing can carry license suspension, monetary penalties, and platform deplatforming as consequences.

 The Two Operating Realities